 Richard Dreyfuss (The Goodbye Girl) is a teen obsessed with a bombshell in a T-Bird, played by Suzanne Somers (TV’s Three’s Company).
 High school sweethearts, played by Ron Howard (The Music Man) and Cindy Williams (TV’s Laverne & Shirley), discuss ending their relationship.
 A nerd (Charles Martin Smith, Never Cry Wolf) hooks up with a quirky blonde (Candy Clark, The Man Who Fell to Earth).

-There also a funny subplot about a popular drag racer (Paul Le Mat, Melvin and Howard) who can’t get rid of an annoying twelve-year-old girl (Mackenzie Phillips, TV’s One Day at a Time).
+There is also a funny subplot about a popular drag racer (Paul Le Mat, Melvin and Howard) who can’t get rid of an annoying twelve-year-old girl (Mackenzie Phillips, TV’s One Day at a Time).
 They are all terrific, but Clark stands out — she received a well-deserved Oscar-nomination.
-Also with Harrison Ford (Raiders of the Lots Ark), Bo Hopkins (Midnight Express), Kathleen Quinlan (Twilight Zone: The Movie), Kay Lenz (White Line Fever) and legendary disc jockey “Wolfman” Jack as himself.
+Also, with Harrison Ford (Raiders of the Lots Ark), Bo Hopkins (Midnight Express), Kathleen Quinlan (Twilight Zone: The Movie), Kay Lenz (White Line Fever) and legendary disc jockey “Wolfman” Jack as himself.

 Editors Verna Fields (The Sugarland Express and Jaws) and Marcia Lucas (Star Wars) are the unsung heroes here.
 They had the difficult task of giving shape and meaning to endless hours of footage.
 And one can’t underestimate Walter Murch’s help in creating the film’s fantastic soundtrack, a great collection of memorable tunes.
 Beautifully photographed by Jan D’Alquen and Ron Eveslage.